Treating (dating)

-In the social context of dating, treating is the practice of providing companionship and intimate activity in exchange for entertainment outings, gifts, and other items of monetary value, such as tickets and clothes.
-The activity was prevalent in the large urban areas of the United States from the 1890s to the 1940s and was most commonly engaged in by young working-class women.
+In the social context of dating, treating is the practice of providing companionship and intimate activity in exchange for entertainment outings, gifts, and other items of monetary value.
+The activity was prevalent in the large urban areas of the United States from the 1890s to the 1940s and was most commonly engaged in by young working class women.
 As treating became more widespread, the activity acquired the label "charity," and the young women who engaged in the more risqué aspects of the practice were often called charity girls.

 Although some reformers in the early 20th century equated treating with prostitution, the young women who engaged in the activity strongly rejected this view and drew sharp distinctions between the two.
 As social dating between the sexes became more standard in the 1920s, treating began to blend with the system of dating and by the 1940s the specific language of treating had largely disappeared.

 Etymology and usage

 The word "treating" began as a political term with the practice of "providing" understood as a means to influence people and gain benefits.
 In modern usage, it is generally defined as the act of providing food, drink, and entertainment to an individual or a group free of charge.
-(See the article "treating" for details).
 The word's use as a verb in a social context is believed to have originated in the male sphere of saloons when individuals would treat each other to another round of drinks.
-Around the turn of the nineteenth century, young working-class women who were seeking language for their interactions and bartering with young men, adopted the word.
+Around the turn of the nineteenth century, young working-class women who were seeking language for their interactions and bartering with young men adopted the word.
 Similar to the activity in the saloon, the practice of "to treat" evolved to mean the providing of something by a man to a woman, the women being the recipient of the "treat."
-In the early 20th century, two words emerged to describe this barter behavior between young men and women: "treating" and "charity."